Decommissioning and deactivating protection for Azure Information Protection

 To deactivate Rights Management from the Azure portal

-On the initial Azure Information Protection blade, select Protection activation.
+On the initial Azure Information Protection pane, select Protection activation.

-On the Azure Information Protection - Protection activation blade, select Deactivate.
+On the Azure Information Protection - Protection activation pane, select Deactivate.
 Select Yes to confirm your choice.

 The information bar displays Deactivation finished successfully and Deactivate is now replaced with Activate.